 A handful of emeralds off Washington's north coast, Puget Sound's San Juan Islands sparkle with vistas of the Olympic Mountains, glimpses of whales at play and bald eagles.
-You'll explore four islands in one glorious week: Orcas, San Juan and Lopez in the San Juan islands chain, and Vancouver Island in British Columbia, Canada.
+Explore four islands in one glorious week: Orcas, San Juan and Lopez in the San Juan islands chain, and Vancouver Island in British Columbia, Canada.
+Ride, kayak and enjoy lusciously fresh island cuisine.
+Stroll Friday Harbor, which Conde Nast Traveler recently named one of the 'Most Beautiful Towns in America.'
 See why the League of American Bicyclists called this "the best and most popular place to bicycle in the United States."

-Meet in Seattle.
-Ride from historic La Conner to Anacortes, on Puget Sound.
-Ferry to Orcas Island, the largest of Washington's San Juans.
+Meet in Seattle for a complimentary shuttle north.
+Ride from historic La Conner to Anacortes, on the sparkling waters of Puget Sound.
+Board the ferry to Orcas, the largest of Washington's San Juan Islands.

-Our adventure starts in Seattle, Washington on a Sunday morning with a complimentary ride in our van to La Conner, a historic town tucked between the San Juan Islands and the Cascade Mountains.
-You'll bicycle to Anacortes for lunch, then board a Washington State ferry across Puget Sound.
-The islands unfold around you as you sail the glittering waters to Orcas Island.
+Meet in Seattle, Washington for a complimentary van ride north to La Conner, a lovely town tucked between the San Juan Islands and the Cascade Mountain Range.
+Warm up your cycling legs with a short spin to Anacortes for lunch, then bicycle aboard a Washington State Ferry to sail across the glittering waters of Puget Sound to Orcas Island.

 Tackle the switchbacks of Mt.
 Constitution, the island's highest point.
 Or hike up.
-Either way, the view from the top is spectacular.
+Whatever you choose, the view from the top is spectacular.
+This afternoon: ferry to San Juan Island.

-Today you'll challenge Mt.
+Challenge Mt.
 Constitution, highest point in the islands.
-If you'd prefer to hike rather than bicycle, take the trail to the top.
-A stone observation tower at the summit offers a magnificent view across Puget Sound: Vancouver (in Canada) to the north, the Cascade Range and Bellingham to the east, the rest of the San Juans and the Canadian Gulf Islands, Anacortes and Washington's Olympic Range to the south.
-In the afternoon, ferry to Friday Harbor on San Juan Island for a delectable dinner at Duck Soup.
-Spend the next three nights at Lakedale Resort at Three Lakes, a gorgeous property ranked by the Fine Living Channel as one of the '10 Most Romantic Hotels in the World.'
-You'll love spending time on the deck overlooking the lake, and the lodge's cozy common area -- either is perfect for a drink at day's end.
+It's a solid ride to the summit - or if you'd prefer to hike, take the forest trail to the top.
+The stone observation tower at the summit boasts a magnificent view across Puget Sound: Vancouver, Canada to the north; Mt.
+Baker, the Cascade Range and Bellingham to the east; the island chains of the San Juan and Canadian Gulf Islands; Anacortes and Washington State's Olympic Mountains to the south.
+This afternoon, ferry to Friday Harbor on San Juan Island for a delectable dinner at Duck Soup.
+Enjoy the next three nights at Tucker House Inn, a beautifully restored 1898 Victorian property just around the corner from the lively waterfront of Friday Harbor.